Mission, Vision and History

-WE'RE CELEBRATING 20 YEARS OF CREATING SUCCESSFUL FUTURES
+WE'RE CELEBRATING 25 YEARS OF CREATING SUCCESSFUL FUTURES

 YES added SERVICES FOR ARTISTS OF ALL AGES and backgrounds seeking English-language employment and entrepreneurship assistance in their field – the program now includes career and entrepreneurship counselling tailored to artists, day and evening workshops and an annual conference.
 YES highlighted 15 female role models to inspire women and girls to enter and remain in tech careers

 Throughout the year, we provide individual career counselling, business coaching, day and evening workshops, mentoring, conferences, and networking opportunities.
 In addition to having a stellar in-house staff, we rely on our network of partners from the business, non-profit, media, academic and corporate communities to deliver services, act as mentors, and provide strategic direction.